SonuRai70/SGPA_Calculator/README.md

 - User-friendly interface for easy navigation.

 ## Usage :
-1. Enter how many subject, names, max marks(full marsk), and expected marks and their credit point in External exam(Mid-Sem + End-Sem) similarlly for Internal exam (Viva + Written) also.
+1. Enter how many subject, names, max marks(full marks), and expected marks and their credit point in External exam(Mid-Sem + End-Sem) similarlly for Internal exam (Viva + Written) also.

 ## Contact Me :